Samhyo/Study-Buddy/README.md

 - Store data in a **database** instead of memory
 - Deploy the system to a **cloud environment**
 - Improve prompt design for more consistent quiz evaluation

+## 🤖 AI Tools Used

+### Google Gemini API

+The core AI functionality is powered by the Google Gemini API.
+It is used for generating explanations, quiz questions, and evaluating user answers.
+The model was chosen because it offers a free tier, fast response times, and good performance for conversational tasks.

+---

+### Prompt Engineering

+Different system prompts are used to control the AI’s behavior.
+The application switches between:
+- explanation mode (teaching concepts)
+- quiz mode (asking and evaluating questions)

+This allows the same model to perform multiple roles effectively.

+---

+### Lightweight RAG (Retrieval-Augmented Generation)

+The system uses a simplified RAG approach:
+- uploaded material is split into chunks
+- relevant parts are selected based on the user query
+- only those parts are sent to the AI

+This improves response quality and reduces token usage.

+---

+### Token Management

+LLMs have limits on how much text they can process at once (token limits).
+To handle this:
+- context is trimmed to a maximum size
+- only relevant chunks are used
+- unnecessary text is excluded

+This keeps responses fast, efficient, and within model constraints.